 We returned home with a copy of the MRIs and radiologist reports on a CD.
 Gary being Gary popped it into his laptop and read the reports.

 IMPRESSION: Diffusely abnormal decreased signal of the meningeal surfaces more pronounced about the brainstem, cerebellum, and basilar cisterns.
 There appears to be mild associated cerebellar atrophy.
 The MR findings, as well as the clinical report of dizziness and hearing loss, are consistent with superficial siderosis.
 The abnormal decreased signal is observed primarily on the T2-weighted series correlating with the pial and ependymal surfaces most pronounced about the brainstem, basilar cisterns, and cerebellum.
 Findings correlate with hemosiderin deposition in a pattern of superficial siderosis.
 Etiology for superficial siderosis is presumed to include episodes of subarachnoid hemorrhage although not always clinically evident.
-Sensorineural hearing loss and cerebellar findings, by a report, are often presenting symptoms and appear to correlate in this case.
+Overview Progressive hearing loss will affect 95% of Superfi...
+More and cerebellar findings, by a report, are often presenting symptoms and appear to correlate in this case.

 It was early 2014 and a radiologist had our answer.